Current Graduate Students

 Marie Chardon, M.S.

-Mallory Netz, B.A., is a third year graduate student primarily mentored by Dr. Fedele in the Pediatric Behavioral Health Lab.
+Mallory Netz, B.A., is a fourth year graduate student primarily mentored by Dr. Fedele in the Pediatric Behavioral Health Lab.
 She attended the University of Nebraska – Lincoln where she received a bachelor’s degree in Psychology, with minors in Chemistry and Humanities in Medicine.
 There, she completed a senior thesis entitled ‘Social Goals and the Context Information Processing: A New Coding Scheme for Open-Ended Descriptions of Goals among Children in Early Elementary School.’
 Currently, she is working on a master’s thesis examining self-management behaviors in emerging adolescents with their caregivers.
 Mallory Netz CV

-Jenny is a second year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
+Jenny is a third year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
 She graduated in 2013 from Northwestern University with a Bachelor of Arts degree in psychology.
 During her undergraduate career, she volunteered as a research assistant at the Rehabilitation Institute of Chicago, Northwestern University Feinberg School of Medicine, and Northwestern University’s Psychology Department.
 Prior to joining Dr. Janicke’s lab at the University of Florida, Jenny worked for Dr. Bonnie Spring at Northwestern University Feinberg School of Medicine Center for Behavior and Health.
 There she obtained extensive research and clinical experiences conducting mHealth studies targeting obesity and cardiovascular disease prevention.
 Jenny’s current interests include weight behaviors, mobile health technology, and treatment adherence in pediatric populations.
 Jenny Warnick CV

 Andrea Fidler, B.A.

-Andrea is a first year graduate student primarily mentored by Dr. Fedele in the Pediatric Behavioral Health Lab.
+Andrea is a second year graduate student primarily mentored by Dr. Fedele in the Pediatric Behavioral Health Lab.
 She graduated from Case Western Reserve University with a Bachelor of Arts in psychology and minors in mathematics and childhood studies.
 Her undergraduate honors thesis examined the relationship between family expressiveness, ethnicity, and psychological helping seeking attitudes.
 After graduation, she worked on a research project examining sleep habits and treatment adherence in adolescents with Type 1 Diabetes and served as a surveillance / evaluation coordinator for a study that evaluated behavioral interventions targeting childhood obesity.
 Andrea is interested in psychosocial aspects of childhood chronic illnesses, particularly the sharing of treatment responsibility between child parent dyads, the role of sleep in illness-specific outcomes and adherence, and applications of mHealth technology.
 Andrea Fidler CV

-Molly is a first year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
+Molly is a second year graduate student primarily mentored by Dr. Janicke in the Pediatric Psychology Lab.
 She graduated from Austin Peay State University in 2014 where she received a bachelor’s degree in Psychology with a minor in Pre-Professional Health.
 After graduation, Molly worked as a research assistant for the Biobehavioral Pediatric Pain Lab within Boston Children’s Hospital.
 In that position, she worked across multiple studies examining the role of psychological variables in the experience of chronic pain syndromes in children and adolescents.
 Molly’s current interests include factors that influence the development of unhealthy weight and obesity in youth.

 Molly Bash CV

-Rachel is a first year graduate student in the Pediatric Behavioral Health Lab under the mentorship of Dr. Fedele.
+Rachel is a second year graduate student in the Pediatric Behavioral Health Lab under the mentorship of Dr. Fedele.
 She earned her BA in human biology and psychology from the University of Kansas where she was also an undergraduate research assistant in the Clinical Child Psychology Program.
 After graduating she worked as a clinical research assistant at Children’s National Medical Center in Washington, DC on a variety of studies examining psychosocial issues in children, families, and young adults with type 1 diabetes.
 Rachel also spent two years in the Peace Corps as a community health volunteer in the Kingdom of Swaziland, where she worked with children and families impacted by HIV/AIDS.
 Rachel is broadly interested in psychosocial issues in pediatric chronic illness, and in particular on researching and addressing the effects of health disparities on children’s health and illness management.
 Rachel Sweenie CV